zpainter/iassist/content/about/general-assembly-minutes-1992.md

     In additional to a full-day business meeting, a CESSDA-style workshop was held, with 13 participants, on data identification and data access issues.
--   a project has been started within Statistics Canada to \'liberate\' Statistics Canada produced microdata files, starting with the
-    \'Literacy survey\' which is being made available via ftp.
+-   a project has been started within Statistics Canada to 'liberate' Statistics Canada produced microdata files, starting with the 'Literacy survey' which is being made available via ftp.

 ### 4.2 European Secretariat (Peter Burnhill)